SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules.md

 1. Click **Add smart rule** in the top menu bar. <br>
 2. Select a smart rule template from the list.
 Note that this list might differ based on your installation.
-3. In the resulting dialog box, use the toggle to select if the rule will be enabled or disabled, see [To enable/disable a smart rule](#toggle-rules).
+3. In the resulting dialog box, use the toggle to select if the rule will be enabled or disabled, see [To enable/disable a smart rule](#toggle-rules) for details.
 4. Next, configure the rule parameters.
 The parameters differ from rule to rule, for details see individual rule descriptions in [Smart rules collection](#smart-rules-collection).
 6. Click **Create** to create the smart rule.